takehika0129/no8-aws-cli-s3/README.md

 - Attach it to your EC2 instance.
 - Run S3 commands without `aws configure`.

-### Using Environment Variables
-⚠ Security Note: Storing AWS credentials in environment variables can pose security risks.
-Avoid hardcoding credentials in scripts or storing them in shared environments.

 ## Usage
 - Upload a File to S3
 ```sh